Return J. Meigs Sr.: Early life

+American Revolutionary War

 Meigs served in the local militia, achieving the rank of lieutenant in 1772 and promoted to captain in 1774.
 On April 19, 1775, after the Battle of Lexington, he led a company of light infantry to Boston.
 There he was appointed major in the 2nd Connecticut Regiment, a provincial regiment of the Continental Army.
 Later that year, serving as a division (battalion) commander under Colonel Benedict Arnold, he accompanied Arnold on his 1,100-man expedition through Maine to Canada.
 He kept a journal of the expedition, making the ink by mixing powder and water in the palm of his hand.
-Meigs was captured by the British in the assault on Quebec City and imprisoned, but was paroled on May 16, 1776, by British General Guy Carleton.
+Meigs was captured by the British in the assault on Quebec City and imprisoned; he was paroled on May 16, 1776, by British General Guy Carleton.
 He was acknowledged to have given decent treatment to a British prisoner, Captain Law, Carleton's chief engineer.
-Meigs returned to Connecticut by way of Halifax.

 After Meigs was formally exchanged on January 10, 1777, he returned to active service as major of the 3rd Connecticut Regiment of the newly organized Connecticut Line.
 Meigs was appointed lieutenant colonel of Sherburne's Additional Continental Regiment on February 10, 1777.
-On May 12 of that year, he was sent to command the 6th Connecticut Regiment when its colonel, William Douglas, became incapacitated by ill health.
+On May 12 he was sent to command the 6th Connecticut Regiment when its colonel, William Douglas, became incapacitated by ill health.

-One of his most important achievements during the Revolutionary War was leading the Meigs Raid against the British forces in Sag Harbor, New York, in May 1777.
-With just 220 men in a fleet of 13 whaleboats, he crossed Long Island Sound from Connecticut to Long Island to attack the British fleet at night.
-The raid succeeded in burning twelve ships and taking ninety prisoners without losing a single man.
+One of his most important achievements during the war was leading the Meigs Raid against the British forces in Sag Harbor, New York, in May 1777.
+With just 220 men in a fleet of 13 whaleboats, he crossed Long Island Sound from Connecticut to Long Island to attack British forces at night.
+The raid succeeded in burning 12 small boats and taking 90 prisoners without losing a single man.
 The U.S. Congress awarded Meigs a presentation sword for his heroism.
-Colonel Douglas died on May 28, and Governor Trumbull of Connecticut appointed Meigs as the new colonel of the 6th Connecticut on September 10, 1777, with rank counted from May 12.
+After Colonel Douglas died on May 28, Connecticut Governor Jonathan Trumbull appointed Meigs as colonel of the 6th Connecticut.

-When a Corps of Light Infantry was formed under General Anthony Wayne in July 1779, Meigs was given command of its 3rd Regiment, which he led at the Battle of Stony Point.
+When a corps of light infantry was formed under General Anthony Wayne in July 1779, Meigs was given command of its 3rd Regiment, which he led at the Battle of Stony Point.
 Following its disbandment in December, he returned to the 6th Connecticut and became acting commander of the 1st Connecticut Brigade.
 In that capacity, he put down an incipient mutiny and received the written thanks of General George Washington.
-On January 1, 1781, the Continental Main Army was reorganized and many of its regiments were consolidated.
-As a result, the Connecticut Line was reduced from eight to five regiments and four colonels, including Meigs, were retired.
+In January 1781 the Continental Army was reorganized, and many of its regiments were consolidated.
+As a result, the Connecticut Line was reduced from eight to five regiments; four colonels, including Meigs, were retired.